Insert containers separated into tabs.

 Parameters

 Creates a tab for each string in the list.
 The first tab is selected by default.
-The string is used as the name of the tab and can optionally contain Markdown, supporting the following elements: Bold, Italics, Strikethroughs, Inline Code, Emojis, and Links.
+The string is used as the name of the tab and can optionally contain GitHub-flavored Markdown of the following types: Bold, Italics, Strikethroughs, Inline Code, Links, and Images.
+Images display like icons, with a max height equal to the font height.

 Returns